Michal-J-Kolodziej/Nsp/README.md

 ```

 ### 1. Stacked sections
 All sections are stacked one on another.
-When u 'scroll' page down the top section slides nad hides 'above' the page.
+When u 'scroll' page down the top section slides and hides 'above' the page.

 To achieve this effect you have to do a few simple things: